rickwassing/fNIRS-documentation/preprocessing.rst

 - Click "Run"
 - Once the processes have completed, check the "Report" window for any further information, warnings and errors.
+- Also, ALWAYS visually inspect the output files!